bhemp/postcards/README.md

-# Vintage Postcard Generator
+# RetroCard - Vintage Postcard Generator

-The Vintage Postcard Generator allows a user to quickly generate a retro-styled postcard using their own photos.
+RetroCard allows a user to quickly generate a vintage-styled postcard using their own photos.

 I originally envisioned this as a native mobile app, but it currently only uses HTML, CSS, and Javascript/JQuery.
 I've started this as a final project for a Intro to Computer Science class.
 As my skills increase, I can see this being greatly improved by implementing a more advanced JavaScript or mobile framework.